alxhotel/angular-openvidu/projects/angular-openvidu/src/lib/openvidu-appearin/README.md

 ### Events

-These events are coming from `openvidu-browser`, AngularOpenVidu uses them to implement the logic.
+These events are coming from `opv-browser`, AngularOpenVidu uses them to implement the logic.

 These are the events AngularOpenVidu exposes for the user of the module.